Jordan-Pierce/yolo-tiling/README.md

 </div>

 This module can cut images and corresponding labels from a YOLO dataset into tiles of specified size and create a new dataset based on these tiles.
-It supports both object detection and instance segmentation.
+It supports object detection, instance segmentation, and image classification.
 Credit for the original repository goes to [slanj](https://github.com/slanj/yolo-tiling).

 ## Installation